Your Ultimate Guide to Sydney: 4 Day Itinerary

 When you’re at Bondi Beach, be sure to do the Costal Walk!

+When you’re at Bondi Beach, you have to do the Coastal Walk.
 This is where you’ll see just how majestic Bondi Beach really is.

 Bondi Beach, Syndey, NSW; January 2019.